pragmint/open-practices/practices/automate-database-migrations.md

 ### Environment-Specific Migrations
 Some database changes may need to be applied only in specific environments, such as development, staging, or production.
 Handling these environment-specific migrations requires careful planning and execution to ensure that each environment maintains its integrity and purpose without unintended impacts.

-### Migrations Execution Sequence
-Migrations often have dependencies and errors can occur if they are not executed in the right order.
-Frequent communication between team member helps to reduce this type of errors.
-A good version control strategy that promotes frequent integration contributes to reduce the frequency of migration sequence errors.

 ### Data Transformation and Migration
 In addition to schema changes, migrations might involve transforming existing data or migrating data between tables or formats.
 These operations can be complex and risk data integrity, requiring thorough testing and validation to ensure accuracy and completeness.
+Generally speaking, it is best practice to avoid breaking schema changes by adding new tables/columns as they're needed and deleting old ones only after ensuring they're no longer necessary.
+It can be tempting to simply update a column in place, which can introduce timing issues during deployments and/or integrity issues during rollbacks.

 ### Rollback Strategies
 While the ability to rollback changes is a fundamental aspect of automatic database migrations, designing effective rollback strategies is nuanced.
 It involves not just reverting schema changes but also considering the impact on data that has been modified or added since the migration was applied.

+### Migrations Execution Sequence
+One should build their migrations to avoid sequential dependencies.
+However, sometimes there's no avoiding that situation and errors can occur if migrations are not executed in the right order.
+In these rare situations, frequent communication between team members helps to reduce these types of errors.

 ### Testing and Validation
 Thorough testing and validation are paramount to ensure that migrations do not adversely affect the application or data integrity.
 This includes unit testing of migration scripts, as well as integration and acceptance testing to verify the application's functionality post-migration.